ritagnunes/PulseqDiffusion/README.md

 The images can then be processed utilizing freely available post-processing tools for generating quantitative diffusion maps.
 Example code using the image analysis software FSL (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) [[5]](#references) is included in this package.

-A tool for predicting the signal-to-noise ratio (SNR) observed for different brain tissues (gray matter, white matter, cerebrospinal fluid - CSF) and the contrast-to-noise ratio (CNR) of an acute stroke lesion relative to those tissues can be found in `jMRI_Publication_Functions`.
+A tool for predicting the signal-to-noise ratio (SNR) observed for different brain tissues (gray matter, white matter, cerebrospinal fluid - CSF) and the contrast-to-noise ratio (CNR) of an acute stroke lesion relative to those tissues can be found in `SNR_CNR_Study`.
 The implemented code predicts the SNR and CNR per time unit for a spin-echo diffusion-weighted sequence, taking into account the steady-state value for the longitudinal magnetization.
 For that purpose, we adapted an expression used to predict the SNR per tissue per time unit for a spoiled gradient echo sequence [[6]](#references).
 This simulation considers the possibility to use either EPI or spiral readouts and considers the impact of: B0, max gradient amplitude, spatial resolution and b-value (comparing the achieved SNR with that of a typical 1.5T clinical scanner).

 ## Installation and Dependencies
-For sequence optimization depending on available hardware (`jMRI_Publication_Functions`): Matlab (www.mathworks.com)
+For sequence optimization depending on available hardware (`SNR_CNR_Study`): Matlab (www.mathworks.com)

 For sequence development: PyPulseq [[2]](#references) \>=Python 3.6, virtual environment recommended:
 ```pip install pypulseq```